Skip to main content

 Last updated on 3 min read

-Third-party on a bank account means the account is owned by someone else—not you or your business.
+Third-party on a bank account means the account is legally owned by an entity other than you or your business.

 What’s Happening